Brightly coloured children's play area and text that reads Brockhole on Windermere review

 Brockhole house and gardens

 Brockhole house is the former home to the Gaddum family for over 40 years.
-It is now where you’ll find the visitor centre, Brockhole cafe and Gaddum’s restaurant.

 You can walk around and explore the extensive gardens up by the house on your visit including the kitchen gardens.
 It’s a great place for walking with young children including those in a pram or pushchair.
 Find more Pram friendly walks Lake District here.